Encounters on the sand…

 Geographic distribution.
 Mediterranean Sea, Black Sea, North Sea and Northeast Atlantic from southern Norway to Morocco.

 Like the greater weever, the starry weever has an elongated body, a mouth oriented upwards, the same attitude and feeding method.
 It differs from the greater weever, by its eyes, its flanks color and its more massive outline.
-The size is ca. 15-20 cm for the fish I met; it can however reach up to 50 cm.
+The eyes are close to each other’s, quite dorsally located; the pupils are narrow and elongated.
+Behind the eyes, radiating bony ridges (visible in the above picture) give this weever its name.

+The head of the starry weever exhibits rapid colour changes: it can darken dramatically against a violet to reddish background.
 The body background colour is whitish to brownish, but flanks and head are mottled with brown or black, with large brownish patches, some forming ring surrounding a clearer center.
 The belly is uniformly whitish.

 Venom apparatus.
 There is a large venom spine on each operculum, and 2 or 3 smaller ones on the dorsal edge of the eye orbit.
 There are 6 venom spines on the first dorsal fin (a small dark fin, pointed by the yellow arrow on the picture below) and no venom spines on the second dorsal fin.
 The anal fin bears two venom spines.